 Bought by Mike Darlington and fitted with twin Betamarine 35 hp diesel engines

-Acquired by current owner and joined Hoylake Lifeboat Museum.
+Acquired by new owner and joined Hoylake Lifeboat Museum.
 Moored in Albert Dock, Liverpool

 Grant withdrawn due to the vessel being up for sale